luddite478/fortuned/app/docs/features/pitch.md

 ### Pitch Data Source Read Behavior
 - **Preprocessing (default)**:
-  - If cache exists: read from the preprocessed `ma_audio_buffer` (PCM in RAM).
+  - If pitched file exists: preloader loads the pitched file directly into the decoder.
-  - If cache missing: read unpitched from the original decoder while a background job renders and caches the requested pitch; subsequent triggers use the cache.
+  - If pitched file missing: read unpitched from the original decoder while a background job generates the pitched file; subsequent triggers use the generated file.
 - **Resampler (optional)**: read from original decoder and resample in real-time (only when explicitly selected).

 ### Immediate Native Triggering